English landscape garden: The "Anglo-Chinese" garden

-According to some writers, especially French ones, the Far East inspired the origins of the English Landscape Garden, via Holland.
+According to some writers, especially French ones, the Far East inspired the origins of the English landscape garden, via Holland.
 In 1685, the English writer, formerly a diplomat at The Hague, Sir William Temple wrote an essay Upon the garden of Epicurus (published in 1690), including a passage which contrasted European symmetrical and formal gardens with asymmetrical compositions from China, for which he introduced (as Chinese) the term sharawadgi, in fact probably a mangled Japanese word for "irregularity".
 Temple had never visited the Far East, but he was in contact with the Dutch and their discourse on irregularity in design, had spoken to a merchant who had been in the Far East for a long time, and read the works of European travellers there.
 He noted that Chinese gardens avoided formal rows of trees and flower beds, and instead placed trees, plants, and other garden features in irregular ways to strike the eye and create beautiful compositions, with an understatement criticizing the formal compositions of the gardens at the Palace of Versailles of Louis XIV of France.
 His observations on the Chinese garden were cited by the essayist Joseph Addison in an essay in 1712, who used them to attack the English gardeners who, instead of imitating nature, tried to make their gardens in the French style, as far from nature as possible.

 The novelty and exoticism of Chinese art and architecture in Europe led in 1738 to the construction of the first Chinese-style building in an English garden, in the garden of Stowe House, at a time when chinoiserie was popular in most forms of the decorative arts across Europe.
 The style became even more popular thanks to William Chambers (1723–1796), who lived in China from 1745 to 1747, and wrote a book, Designs of Chinese Buildings, Furniture, Dresses, Machines, and Utensils.
 To which is annexed, a Description of their Temples, Houses, Gardens, &c. published in 1757.
-In 1761 he built the Great Pagoda, a Chinese house and garden in Kew, London, as part of Kew Gardens, a park with gardens and architecture symbolizing all parts of the world and all architectural styles.
+In 1761 he built the Great Pagoda, London, as part of Kew Gardens, a park with gardens and architecture symbolizing all parts of the world and all architectural styles.
 Thereafter Chinese pagodas began to appear in other English gardens, then in France and elsewhere on the continent.
 French observers coined the term Jardin Anglo-Chinois (Anglo-Chinese garden) for this style of garden.